Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Overview.md

 ## Conclusion
 Dependency injectin provides your app with the following advantages.
 - Reusability of classes and decoupleing of dependencies: It's easier to swap out implementations of dependency Code reuse is improved becuase of inversion of control, and no longer control how theier dependencies are created, but instead work with any configuration.
--  Ease of refactoring: The dependencies beocme a verifiable part of the API surface, so they can be checked at object-creation time or at compile time rather than being hidden as implementations detials.
+-  Ease of refactoring: The dependencies become a verifiable part of the API surface, so they can be checked at object-creation time or at compile time rather than being hidden as implementations detials.
 -  Ease of testing: A class doesn't manage its dependencies, so when you're testing it, you can pass in different implementations to test all of your different cases.